 Intention will be tested for applicability only to nodes that are instances of this concept and its subconcepts.

 Suppose N is a node for which the intention can be applied.
 If this flag is set to false, intention will be visible only when the cursor is over the node N itself.
 If set to true, it will be also visible in N's descendants (but still will be applied to N)

 Used to show an intention only in some children.
-E.g. "make method final" intention is better not to be shown inside method's body, but preferrably to be shown in the whole header, including "public" child.
+For example "make method final" intention is better not to be shown inside method's body, but preferably to be shown in the whole header, including "public" child.